Student Visas

 How Long Can I Stay in the U.S. on a Student Visa?

-Foreign citizens with F1 student visas are allowed to stay in the United States if they meet the following conditions:
+Foreign citizens with F1 student visas can stay in the United States if they meet the following conditions:

+Education visas have a start date and an end date.
 Once the qualifying education program ends, you must leave the country.
-However, you generally have a 60-day grace period before you leave the US.
-If at the end of their study program, the person has an approved application for optional practical training, they are allowed to stay in the country for another 12 months.
+However, you generally have a 60-day grace period before you leave the U.S. If, at the end of their study program, the person has an approved application for optional practical training, they can stay in the country for another 12 months.
+Students in STEM fields may be eligible for a 24-month extension.

 More Information and Student Visa Assistance

 The information on this page gives an overview of student visas for people coming to the U.S. to study.
 However, each applicant may have their own questions and requirements for applying to a college or university in the United States.
-You can find an immigration attorney to answer your questions and help you get approved for a student visa.
+Find an immigration attorney to answer your questions and help you get approved for a student visa.

 Have Immigration Questions?